D1nker/my-project/README.md

 #### Installing

-Just download the .zip and unzip it in your Wordpress > WP-Content -> Plugin folder
+Just download or clone the .zip and unzip it in your Wordpress > WP-Content -> Plugin folder

 Then 3 Easy steps :